Upload TLS Certificate

 or

-Upload certificate chain and private key
+Upload certificate and key

 You must upload the entire TLS certificate chain, not just the server certificate.